screenxtv/screenx/README.md

 # What's screenx?

 NOTE: This is an obsolete repo.
-If you'd like to see/contribute to the prouction code of [ScreenX TV](http://screenx.tv/), feel free to contact [@yasulab](http://twitter.com/).
+If you'd like to see/contribute to the latest code of [ScreenX TV](http://screenx.tv/), check out [screenxtv/screenxtv-core](https://github.com/screenxtv/screenxtv-core/) repository.

 ### ScreenX is a real-time terminal broadcasting system.
 It enables you to broadcast your screen and control it from web browser.